HackYourFuture/presentation-module/README.md

 ## Evaluation
 Both your soft skills and your English language skills will be assessed based on your performance during the presentation module.

-Note that the homework assignment in the second week is graded and needs to be passed in order to graduate from HYF.
+Note that the assignment in the second week is graded and needs to be passed in order to graduate from HYF.
 If you do not pass initially, you will receive feedback and have to redo it until you pass.

 As long as you put in the time and effort, we are ready to help you at all times; just ask!
 However, we expect you to meet the deadlines, just like for any other module.